-The temperature shift is the rise in your basal body temperature (BBT) from its lower, pre-ovulatory range (usually between 97.0 and 97.7 degrees Fahrenheit, or 36.11 and 36.50 degrees Celsius) to its higher, post-ovulatory range (usually between 97.7 and 98.3 F, or 36.50 and 36.83 C).
-The temperature shift typically occurs the day after ovulation and is due to an increase in your body’s production of progesterone following ovulation.
+The temperature shift is the rise in your basal body temperature (BBT) from its lower, pre-ovulatory range (usually between 97.0° and 97.7° Fahrenheit, or 36.11° and 36.50° Celsius) to its higher, post-ovulatory range (usually between 97.7° and 98.3°F, or 36.50° and 36.83°C).
+The temperature shift typically occurs the day after ovulation and is due to an increase in progesterone after the egg is released.
 Your BBT will remain in its higher range until you get your period and start a new cycle, at which time your BBT will drop back down to its lower range (1).

 Below are some answers to a few common questions about the temperature shift.

 How much does my BBT have to rise to suggest that ovulation has occurred (2)?

 Your BBT will generally increase at least 0.2° Fahrenheit (or 0.11° Celsius) higher than the temperatures of the previous 6 days and will be sustained at or above this higher temperature for 3 days or more (1).

 How many days after the temperature shift will I get my period?

 The number of days between ovulation and when you get your period, or the luteal phase (read more about the Phases of the Menstrual Cycle here), varies from person to person and is usually between 12 and 16 days (1).
 However, an individual's luteal phase usually varies only by a day or two from cycle to cycle.
 So if your luteal phase is usually 14 days, it may occasionally be 13 or 15 days, but it probably won’t be shorter or longer than that (3).
 After the luteal phase ends, your body stops producing progesterone, and you have your period (4).